 A timeline of rulings, regulations about student sex assault

-There are 1 comment on the The Daily News-Record story from 12 hrs ago, titled A timeline of rulings, regulations about student sex assault.
-In it, The Daily News-Record reports that:
+There are 1 comment on the Yuma Sun story from 12 hrs ago, titled A timeline of rulings, regulations about student sex assault.
+In it, Yuma Sun reports that:

 OCR eventually assumes responsibility for a half-dozen civil rights laws at educational institutions receiving federal funding. - 1980: The 2nd U.S. Circuit Court of Appeals, in Alexander v.